LeonidSavtchenko/Arachne/README.md

-There are five files with initial parameters for different configurations of ARACHNE https://github.com/LeonidSavtchenko/Arachne/tree/master/ExamplePLOS A set of basic input parameters necessary for reproduction plots in the manuscript submitted to Plos
+There are five files with initial parameters for different configurations of ARACHNE https://github.com/LeonidSavtchenko/Arachne/tree/master/ExamplePLOS A set of basic input parameters necessary for reproduction plots in the manuscript submitted to Plos Comp Biology

 ## Documentation

-Usage and API documentation can be found a https://github.com/LeonidSavtchenko/Arachne/Instructions.docx Manual can be found https://github.com/LeonidSavtchenko/Arachne/Manual.docx
+Usage and API documentation can be found a https://github.com/LeonidSavtchenko/Arachne Manual can be found https://github.com/LeonidSavtchenko/Arachne

 <address>